KhronosGroup/Vulkan-Loader/BUILD.md

     -DDEST_DIR=/tmp/build

 Then run `make install` as before.
 The install step places the files in `/tmp/build`.
+This may be useful for collecting the artifacts and providing them to another project that is dependent on them.

 Using the `CMAKE_INSTALL_PREFIX` to customize the install location also modifies the loader search paths to include searching for layers in the specified install location.